beeware/rubicon-objc/README.rst

 Community
 ---------

-Rubicon is part of the `BeeWare suite`_.
+Rubicon is part of the `BeeWare suite <https://beeware.org>`__.
 You can talk to the community through:

 * `@beeware@fosstodon.org on Mastodon <https://fosstodon.org/@beeware>`__